zilexa/Homeserver/maintenance-tasks/README.md

 - A file `HOST/media-cleaner/media_cleaner.conf` will be created.
 Done!
 To change your settings, Simply edit the .conf file in your text editor.

 ### STEP 4.
 Schedule Nightly and Monthly
 - In terminal (CTRL+ALT+T) open Linux scheduler`sudo crontab -e` and copy-paste the below into it.
-Make sure you replace the existing MAILTO and _do not_ fill in your emailaddress otherwise you will receive cryptic error messages, use `""` instead.
+Make sure you replace the existing MAILTO and _do not_ fill in your emailaddress otherwise you will receive unneccesary emails, use `""` instead.
 ```
 MAILTO=""
 30 5 * * * /usr/bin/bash /home/YOURUSERNAME/docker/HOST/nightly.sh